-Easy Hot Fudge Sauce Recipe Tips:
+Hot Fudge Recipe Tips:

 - Since this doesn’t make a huge amount of fudge sauce, I like to use a small saucepan so that is doesn’t boil and burn too quickly.

-- I’m a classic Hershey’s Cocoa Powder kinda gal, but use your favorite.
+- I’m a classic Hershey’s Cocoa Powder kinda gal but use your favorite.

 - If you prefer not to use corn syrup, brown rice syrup works just fine in this recipe.

-- Make sure you whisk your heavy cream, cocoa powder and corn or brown rice syrup together before you put it on the heat so that everything gets evenly incorporated before it starts to bubble.
+- Make sure you whisk your heavy cream, cocoa powder, and corn or brown rice syrup together before you put it on the heat so that everything gets evenly incorporated before it starts to bubble.

-- Once it is boiling, you’ll only need to let it boil for 3-5 minutes or so until is starts to thicken.
+- Once it is boiling, you’ll only need to let it boil for 3-5 minutes or so until it starts to thicken.
 You’ll want the consistency just a bit thinner than how you want your fudge sauce to be at the end because it will thicken when you add the chocolate.

-- I usually use chocolate chips because I typically always have a big bag on hand and don’t want to chop up a bar if I want to make this quickly.
+- I usually use chocolate chips because I typically always have a big bag on hand and don’t want to chop up a bar if I want to make this quick.
 But either works fine.

-- Serve your hot fudge right away, or store it in the refrigerator in a jar for up to a week.
+- Serve your hot fudge sauce right away, or store it in the refrigerator in a jar for up to a week.
 Just warm it up in the microwave or on the stove just till it is pourable.

 - You can swap the heavy cream for Irish cream (or Irish cream coffee creamer) and make Five Minute Bailey’s Fudge Sauce.
 Just sayin’.

-- No-Churn Caramel Toffee Chip Cheesecake Ice Cream has swirls of creamy caramel and bits of toffee and chocolate in a sweet and tangy ice cream.
+- No-Churn Caramel Toffee Chip Cheesecake Ice Cream has swirls of creamy caramel and bits of toffee and chocolate in sweet and tangy ice cream.